 3.2.1.
-The Council has successfully delivered new homes in 2019/20 by redeveloping Council owned sites11.
+The Council has successfully delivered new homes in 2020/21 by redeveloping Council owned sites .
 Further sites are in the pipeline for delivery (see paragraph 5.3).
-Wavell House, in Cell Barnes Lane, was demolished and 24 new homes for over-55s were built on the site.
-Linley Court, in Valley Road was converted into 28 properties at social rent.
-Betty Entwistle House, in Holyrood Crescent, was demolished and redeveloped with 40 supported-living homes for social rent and shared ownership.
+Warner House (formerly Wavell House), in Cell Barnes Lane, St Albans, was demolished and 24 new homes for over-55s were built on the site.
+Hawking's House (formerly) Linley Court, in Valley Road, St Albans, was converted into 28 properties for social rent.
+Hawksley Court (formerly Mereden Court), in Tavistock Avenue, St Albans, was redeveloped by the Council into 18 one and two bedroom flats for social rent.